HOME • CV • RESEARCH • LAB MEMBERS • PROSPECTIVE STUDENTS

 Associate Professor, University of Texas at El Paso (UTEP)

-Anthony Darrouzet-Nardi is an ecosystem ecologist and biogeochemist trained at UC Berkeley (B.A.) and the University of Colorado Boulder (Ph.D., EEB), followed by postdoctoral work at the University of Toledo (field project in Alaska) and the USGS Canyonlands Research Station.
-His research focuses on belowground processes in drylands—biocrusts, soil C and N cycling, and plant-soil interactions—using field experiments, sensors, stable-isotopes, and many other methods.
+Anthony Darrouzet-Nardi is an ecosystem ecologist and biogeochemist whose research focuses on belowground processes in drylands--biocrusts, soil C and N cycling, and plant-soil interactions--using field experiments, sensors, stable-isotopes, and many other methods.
 He is now an associate professor at UTEP, where he mentors students in ecological research and teaches a variety of classes ranging from introductory biology to a scientific visualization class for graduate studednts.
-His group works in interdisciplinary topics such as the study of dryland critical zones to link mechanism to ecosystem function and change.
+His group works on interdisciplinary topics such as the study of dryland critical zones to link mechanism to ecosystem function and change.

 CURRENT GRADUATE STUDENTS